 While this does not replace traditional indexes or partitions for your data, it offers additional flexibility to model the data in a performant way.

-Let’s look at an example of creating Object-based Record IDs
+Let's look at an example of creating array-based complex record IDs:

 Which you can query like this